-Aged pipelines and worn-out cables are susceptible to oil leakage and wire overheat, which is a dangerous combination.
+Aged pipelines and worn-out cables are susceptible to oil leakage and wire overheating, which is a dangerous combination.
 Thermal imaging can help oil and gas companies detect and repair risky pipes and worn-out wires that could cause potential platform shutdown.

 Its length measurement function with laser ranger makes locating and replacing faulty insulators much easier.

-Through periodic inspections with FOTRIC thermal imaging cameras, maintenance professions can detect potential problems without contact from afar, and accurately locate its physical position.
+Through periodic inspections with FOTRIC thermal imaging cameras, maintenance professionals can detect potential problems without contact from afar, and accurately locate its physical position.
 Therefore, it can efficiently help oil companies avoid economic loss and prevent safety hazards.